Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/padding.md

 > **Note**
 >
-> In addition to printable characters, you can also enter a non- printable character for NPAD or FPAD using the hexadecimal syntax: 0xHH.
+> In addition to printable characters, you can also enter a non-printable character for NPAD or FPAD using the hexadecimal syntax: 0xHH.
 For example: 0xFC, 0xab, 0x00

 ## Usage